aws-solutions-library-samples/guidance-for-product-catalog-enhancement-with-generative-ai-on-aws/README.md

 - The Bedrock API may have rate limits that could affect processing speed for large catalogs.
 Consider implementing retry logic and backoff strategies in the Lambda functions.

 **Additional considerations:**
-- This Guidance creates public API Gateway endpoints.
-Ensure proper authentication and authorization mechanisms are in place for production use.
 - The OpenSearch domain is created with default settings.
 Adjust the instance type and storage based on your expected data volume and query patterns.

 For any feedback, questions, or suggestions, please use the issues tab under this repository.